SgfdDttt/sara/README.md

 First, you need to generate the dataset files used by the models, using `python code/make_dataset.py`.

+Second, if you want to run the experiments with the taxvectors, you need to create a tokenized version of the dataset.
+For that, download the tools from BlairStanek/TaxVectorSemantics, point to that directory with the variable `LAW_TOKENIZER_DIR` in the script `code/tokenize_text_dataset.py`, then run `python code/tokenize_text_dataset.py`.

 Scripts for experiments are under `exp/`.
 For each experiment, we provide the hyperparameters that led to the best binary score, and those that led to the best numerical score.

 ## BERT models